prenda-school/prenda-school.github.io/docs/introduction.md

 ---

 Feel free to open pull requests to add new pages or update current pages.
-We want to to be a collaborative document that helps us work better together.
+We want this to be a collaborative document that helps us work better together.

 [Engineering team principles](./Practices/how-we-engineer.md)